 Much of the renaissance centered on new and exciting restaurants, many of which spilled out onto patios to create something of a sidewalk café society – a fitting concept for a town that basks in warm sunshine most of the year.

-Today the downtown culinary landscape gleams brighter than ever as new restaurants such as the highly hailed 7th Avenue Social and The Continental wow everyone from the town’s young professionals and retired snowbird populations to families and vacationing resort visitors.
+Today the downtown culinary landscape gleams brighter than ever as new restaurants such as the highly hailed Sails Restaurant and The Continental wow everyone from the town’s young professionals and retired snowbird populations to families and vacationing resort visitors.
 The newcomers join an impressive inventory of well-established restaurants such as Campiello and Truluck’s Seafood, Steak & Crab House.